ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 **1. Savings wallets**.
 Suppose that Alice wants to keep her funds safe, but is worried that she will lose or someone will hack her private key.
-She puts ether into a contract with Bob, a bank, as follows:
+She puts Cloiink into a contract with Bob, a bank, as follows:

 - Alice alone can withdraw a maximum of 1% of the funds per day.
 - Bob alone can withdraw a maximum of 1% of the funds per day, but